xuwei-k/sbt-rjs/README.md

 optimize                | The name of the optimizer, defaults to uglify2. paths                   | A set of RequireJS path mappings.
 By default all WebJar libraries are made available from a CDN and their mappings can be found here (unless the cdn is set to None). preserveLicenseComments | Whether to preserve comments or not.
-Defaults to false given source maps (see http://requirejs.org/docs/errors.html#sourcemapcomments). webjarCdn               | A CDN to be used for locating WebJars.
-By default jsdelivr is used. webJarModuleIds         | A sequence of webjar module ids to be used.
+Defaults to false given source maps (see http://requirejs.org/docs/errors.html#sourcemapcomments). webJarCdns              | CDNs to be used for locating WebJars.
+By default "org.webjars" is mapped to "jsdelivr". webJarModuleIds         | A sequence of webjar module ids to be used.

 Supposing that your application does not use "main.js" as its main entry point and instead uses `app.js`: